marcm8793/bankin-finance-scraper/RAILWAY_DEPLOYMENT.md

    - Ensure bot has permissions to send messages

 5. **Docker build issues**

    - The Dockerfile has been optimized for Alpine Linux
    - Uses native `rm -rf` instead of `rimraf` for better compatibility
    - Installs all dependencies, builds, then removes devDependencies

+6. **"Target closed" or browser errors**
+   - The project includes optimized Puppeteer configuration
+   - Removes problematic flags like `--single-process` and `--no-zygote`
+   - Includes proper error handling and debugging information

 ### Debug Mode: